-Pelosi calls Trump threat to democracy as impeachment vote looms
+Divided U.S. House nears historic vote to impeach Trump

 Graphic: Letter from President Donald J. Trump to the Speaker of the House of Representatives, here

-With partisan differences on full display and Republicans stoutly defending Trump, the Democratic-led House of Representatives held a debate scheduled for six hours on the two articles of impeachment arising from the president’s actions toward Ukraine.
+With partisan differences on full display, the Democratic-led House prepared to vote on two articles of impeachment alleging abuse of power and obstruction arising from the president’s actions toward Ukraine.

 Trump would become the third U.S. president to be impeached.
 That would set the stage for a trial in the Republican-led Senate next month, with House members acting as prosecutors and senators as jurors.
 A conviction would result in his removal from office, but the Senate’s top Republican has said there is “no chance” of that happening.

-On the House floor, Pelosi read the U.S. Pledge of Allegiance, then said: “Today we are here to defend democracy for the people,” to applause from fellow Democratic lawmakers.
+On the House floor, House Speaker Nancy Pelosi read the U.S. Pledge of Allegiance, then said: “Today we are here to defend democracy for the people,” to applause from fellow Democratic lawmakers.

 As the debate unfolded, Trump on Twitter called the proceedings “AN ASSAULT ON AMERICA” and on his party.
 Trump, who has denied wrongdoing, later added of Pelosi: “Will go down in history as worst Speaker.”